 Our Firm Files Civil Rights Lawsuit for Police Misconduct

-Pate, Johnson & Church has been helping clients and their families pursue cases against city agencies, police departments, and police officers in matters involving police brutality or excessive force for over 25 years.
+Our firm has been helping clients and their families pursue cases against police departments and police officers in civil rights cases involving police brutality or excessive force for over 25 years.
 At times, the media will contact us for comments about our clients’ involvement or to gain a better understanding of the case.
 When it is in the best interest of our clients, we will speak with media in order to have our clients’ side of the story heard by the public.

 In this case, our firm represents the family of Fernando Octavio Rodriguez, a twenty-four year old young man who died after an encounter with the Henry County Police Department and the City of Hampton Police Department.
 Mr. Rodriguez was tased by officers 15 times while laying on the ground, unarmed, naked, and in need of medical attention.
 Mr. Rodriguez’s family has filed a federal lawsuit in the Northern District of Georgia which accuses the officers, along with the city and county, of violating Mr. Rodriguez’s constitutional rights and wrongfully causing his death.